tirth23/bookmyshow/server/README.md

 ### Reduce Attack Surface: "Minimize Risk by Minimizing Exposure".
 The attack surface refers to the total number of points (like software, services, and ports) where an unauthorized user can try to enter data or extract data from the environment.
 Reducing the attack surface minimizes the potential entry points for attackers.
 ### To store passwords securely, we can use a hashing algorithm like bcrypt.
 ### Predictability of Hashes: For a given input and a known hashing algorithm, the generated hash will always be the same.
 Example: For the input "password", the hash might be asfdad123r2#$%.
 For the input "12345678", the hash might be asd12!@#%
-### Brute Force Attacks: If an attacker wants to break into a system, the rst step they might take is to perform a brute force attack using a dictionary of the most commonly used passwords and their corresponding hashes.
+### Brute Force Attacks: If an attacker wants to break into a system, the first step they might take is to perform a brute force attack using a dictionary of the most commonly used passwords and their corresponding hashes.
 ### The Role of Salting: Modern password hashing techniques use a 'salt' - a random value added to the password before hashing.
 This ensures that even common passwords result in unique hashes.
 For example, "password" with different salts won't hash to asfdad123r2#$% every time.
 ### Why Salting Matters: Without salting, common passwords remain vulnerable because their hashes can be precomputed and stored in lookup tables (rainbow tables).
 Even if a system uses salts, if the salt is known to the attacker, they can still perform targeted attacks, but the use of unique salts for each password signicantly increases the complexity and time required for such attacks.
+The main purpose of a salt is to ensure that the same password does not always produce the same hash
 ### Generate a hash for password here - https://www.md5hashgenerator.com/
 ### Decrypt the hash here - https://10015.io/tools/md5-encrypt-decrypt#google_vignette
 ### Emphasizing the problem: A modern server can calculate the MD5 encryption at crazy speed.
 If your users have passwords which are lowercase, alphanumeric, and 6 characters long, you can try every single possible password of that size in around 40 seconds.
 By spending a 1000 dollars or so you can crack millions of commonly used passwords.
 Salts also do not help there.